nens/threedi-docs/source/h_basic_modelling_concepts_threedi.rst

    The modelling concepts of 3Di

-In general the schematisation contains all information that 3Di needs for preprocessing, e.g. to create a calculation grid, and subgrid tables.
+In general, the schematisation contains all information that 3Di needs for preprocessing, e.g. to create a calculation grid, and subgrid tables.
 The converted schematisation we call a 3Di model.
-This 3Di model needs information to run, e.g. initial conditions or events (e.g. rain).
+This 3Di model needs information to run, which are initial conditions or events (e.g. rain).
-To run a simulation a user can use a simulation template or select a 3Di model and add all information required to run a simulation.
+To run a simulation, a user can use a simulation template or select a 3Di model and add all information required to run a simulation.

 We provide all models of a simulation template based on the sqlite.

-[create infographic]
+ ..
+TODO::     [create infographic]

-The simulation template can be selected in QGIS [insert screenshot]
+The simulation template can be selected in QGIS.

+ ..
+TODO:: [insert screenshot]

-and either used as is, or run with changes and stored as a new simulation template.
+The simulation template can either be used as is, or can be run with changes and stored as a new simulation template.

 Schematisation
 ^^^^^^^^^^^^^^